-Not only does air conditioning keep you comfortable, it’s also vital to your health during the extreme temperatures of summer.
-Unfortunately, when the chilly air quits blowing or the system won’t come on at all, you’re don’t have time to shop around for several days.
+Not only does air conditioning keep you comfortable, it’s also a health necessity during the extreme temperatures of summer.
+For that reason, when the chilly air quits blowing or your AC won’t come on at all, you’re not in a position to shop around for several days.

-When your air conditioner goes out in the extreme temperatures of the summer, you may not have time to call around for multiple quotes or research average costs.
-Not knowing how much you can expect to pay when the air conditioner service expert shows up can be unnerving, so we’re here with a few price ranges on some standard services so you won’t be caught off guard when Service Experts Heating & Air Conditioning comes to get you up and running again.
+When your air conditioner dies in the extreme temperatures of the summer, you don’t always have time to look around for multiple quotes or research what you can expect to pay.
+Not being sure how much it may cost when the air conditioner service expert arrives can be unnerving, so we’re here with a few price ranges on some basic services so you won’t be shocked when Service Experts Heating & Air Conditioning comes to get you up and running again.

 - Refrigerant Leak Detection & Repair: $150 - $500